vanatteveldt/install-amcat/README.md

 This repository contains a number of useful scripts for installing AmCAT (github.com/amcat/amcat).
 In particular, it has scripts to install the separate components of AmCAT on the same or different computers.

 Scripts are aimed at (and tested on) ubuntu 13.10 and rely on apt and pip to install dependencies.
 It uses upstart (/etc/init) scripts to install services.
+These scripts are supposed to be run as root.

 The components/scripts are:
 * install_elastic.sh.
 This installs elastic together with the HitCountSimilarity extension